Accounting and Finance (BSc)

 The International Foundation Programme is a challenging and inspiring programme that has been designed to provide you with the skills and knowledge to prepare you for rigorous undergraduate study.
 This programme must be studied at an institution with approved teaching status (i.e. cannot be studied independently).
 Further details, including entrance requirements, can be found at: International Foundation Programme

-The Diploma in Economics and Diploma in Social Sciences are qualifications in their own right that must be studied at an institution with ‘Diploma Teaching Status’.
+The Certificate of Higher Education in Social Sciences is a qualification in its own right that must be studied at an institution with Certificate teaching status.

-- you have the necessary qualifications to embark on a degree, but would prefer a course with more teaching support.
+- You have the necessary qualifications to embark on a degree, but would prefer a programme with more teaching support.

-If you do not meet the entrance requirements for direct entry onto a degree, the Diploma in Economics and Diploma in Social Sciences provide an entry route to all of our degrees in the field of Economics, Management, Finance and the Social Sciences.
+If you do not meet the entrance requirements for direct entry onto a degree, the Certificate of Higher Education in Social Sciences provides an entry route to all of our degrees in the field of Economics, Management, Finance and the Social Sciences.
 If you intend to go on to such a degree programme, choose your courses carefully and make sure that the courses you choose are available on the degree that interests you.
 This will ensure that you receive credit for the courses you have passed.

 Accreditation of prior learning